mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 **Do the following**:
 1. Open the piano's lid all the way or remove it entirely.
 1. Set up your computer, external audio interface, mics, stereo bar, and boom stand.
+1. Turn on phantom power on your external audio interface.
+On the Scarlett 2i2, do this by pushing the phantom power button on the front of the interface.
 1. Use grand piano placement 1 from [Shure's Microphone Techniques for Recording](https://www.shure.com/damfiles/default/global/documents/publications/en/performance-production/microphone_techniques_for_recording_english.pdf-bb0469316afdb6118691d2f3f5e3ff01.pdf) (page 11) with a 135-degree X-Y coincident stereo placement (page 22).
 Make sure the